 19. DANCE OR PERFORMING ARTS DIRECTOR

-So a Director of a dance company is not a job one gets straight out of college it is a position that comes with experience, but none the less it is a job that your child can be striving for.
+It is a position that comes with experience, but nonetheless it is a job that your child can be striving for.

 20. PILATES INSTRUCTOR